 Executive Order 13861

-On March 5, 2019, the President signed Executive Order 13861, establishing a three-year effort known as the President’s Roadmap to Empower Veterans and End a National Tragedy of Suicide (PREVENTS).
+Executive Order 13861 was signed on March 5, 2019, establishing a three-year effort known as PREVENTS.
 PREVENTS created an inter-agency Task Force to lead the development and implementation of a national, comprehensive roadmap to change how our nation treats mental health and understands suicide prevention.
 The PREVENTS objective is to change the culture around mental health and prevent suicide — among not just Veterans but all Americans.

 The PREVENTS Roadmap